Bain & Company: Consulting services

 Bain & Company provides management consulting services primarily to Fortune 500 CEOs.
 The firm advises on issues such as private equity investments, mergers & acquisitions, corporate strategy, finance, operations, and market analysis.
 It also has departments focused on customer loyalty, word of mouth marketing, and digital technology.
 Most of its consulting is on corporate strategy.

 In 1999, The Bridgespan Group was created to work with non-profits as an independent nonprofit itself.
 Bain & Company also maintains an in-house social impact practice and pledged in 2015 to invest $1 billion in pro bono consulting by 2025.
 This practice is built upon different pillars, including social and economic development, climate change, education, and local community development.
 Organizations that Bain has supported through pro-bono work include UNHCR, the World Childhood Foundation, and Teach for America.
 Bain's pro-bono work was in 2015 awarded by Consulting Magazine as a winner of their Excellence in Social and Community Investment Awards for having "redefined how companies approach corporate social responsibility."

 Later in the 2000s, Bain introduced service packages for specific areas of expertise, such as the supply chain.
 The firm also became more heavily involved in consulting with private equity firms, advising on what companies to buy, facilitating a turnaround, and then re-selling the company.

 In early 2006, Bain started selling its Net Promoter Score system, which tracks customer sentiment.

+It does "AI diligence work" such as using vibe coding to develop prototype replicas of commercial software in order to inform merger and acquisition decisions by evaluating how easily the software can be recreated.